bitnami/containers/containers/kubewatch/README.md

 ```

 You can find the default credentials and available configuration options in the [Environment Variables](#environment-variables) section.

-## Deprecation Notice

-Kubewatch is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This image will no longer be released in our catalog a month after this notice is published, but already released images will still persist in the registries.
-Valid to be removed starting on: 03-23-2022

 ## Why use Bitnami Images?